newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/check-site-requirements.md

 callToActionLink: ""
 callToActionText: ""
 ---
-Your business site will need to be inspected and approved by your local government to verify that it's safe for customers and employees.
+Speak to your local government to determine specific requirements for your site and business.
+Prior to opening, your business site will need to be inspected and approved to ensure customer and employee safety.

 ---
 ### Safety Permits